Swaroop-D/Ripple-button-and-Custom-scrollbar-library-development/README.md

-#### This version of the main version has the most number of bugs...
-Please Do not use it for a production build!!!
+##### Hi friend, this Github Repository now has been changed a testing/beta channel!
+New releases will be on a new repo!

-# Rippllino • A full basket of highly creative buttons_development
+# Rippllino • A full basket of highly creative buttons_beta-channel

 Are you tired of styling buttons and handling css errors for them?
 Then, we've got you're back..
 A simple solution for creative button is here😍

-#### Have a look at it [here](https://swaroop-d.github.io/Rippllino/)

 ## How to use v0.2.5@aplha